 NORM.DIST

-The NORM.DIST function calculates the probability that a value falls within a given range in a normal distribution.
-It is commonly used in statistics and probability analysis to determine the likelihood of a specific outcome occurring based on a normal distribution of data.
+The NORM.DIST function calculates the probability that a value falls within a specific range in a normal distribution.
+It is used in statistics and probability analysis to determine the likelihood of an outcome based on a normal distribution of data.

 Syntax 🔗